Shubham-SV/Online-Learning-Community-Using-Flask/README.md

 Section 1 :

 Article Writing :
-1. Online articles on different concepts
+1. Online articles on different concepts.
 2. You can contribute your article and will receive email after successful contribution.
 3. You can edit , delete your post any time .
-4. You can also add images with your articles
+4. You can also add images with your articles.
 6. At admin panel you can view total contributions , and articles .

 <br/><br/>